luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 <br>

 ### 1. Memory address management : **<font color='red'><span id="MemoryManager">MemoryManager</span> </font>**

-**Description**： MemoryPool is a class used to manage addresses and memory space in hardware mode.
+**Description**： MemoryManager is a class used to manage addresses and memory space in hardware mode.
 It is not recommended for users to it directly.

 <br>